ribesstefano/PROTAC-Degradation-Predictor/docs/index.rst

 **PROTAC-Degradation-Predictor** is a Python package designed to predict the activity of PROTAC molecules using advanced machine learning techniques.
 The tool aims to assist researchers in evaluating the potential effectiveness of PROTACs, a novel class of drugs that target protein degradation.

+The package Github repository can be found `here <https://github.com/ribesstefano/PROTAC-Degradation-Predictor.git>`_.

 .. .. image:: https://yourimageurl.com/logo.png  # Add your project's logo or any relevant image
 ..    :align: center